Aviv-public/Aviv-Web-Technical-Test/typescript-react/README.md

 ## Objective 1: New listing form

 We want the main page to include a form that allows the user to create a new listing.
-Your objective is to implement that form so new listings are stored in the API when submitted.
+Your objective is to implement that form, so new listings are stored in the API when submitted.

 ## Objective 2: Listings Page